friendica/docker/README.md

 # How to use this image

+The images are designed to be used in a micro-service environment.
+There are two types of the image you can choose from.

 The `apache` tag contains a full Friendica installation including an apache web server.
 It is designed to be easy to use and gets you running pretty fast.
 This is also the default for the `latest` tag and version tags that are not further specified.